Roswell Park Comprehensive Cancer Center: Discovery of how the human body converts glucose to glycogen

 Drs.
 Gerty and Carl Cori jointly won the 1947 Nobel Prize in Physiology or Medicine, "for their discovery of the course of the catalytic conversion of glycogen."
 Their research leading to the discovery began during their tenure at Roswell Park (then called the New York State Institute for the Study of Malignant Diseases), from 1922 to 1931.

 Alternative breast cancer treatments

 Thomas Dao (1921–2009), served as director of the breast surgery department from 1957 to 1988, where he developed breast cancer treatment alternatives.

 Development of photodynamic therapy

-In 1975, Dr. Thomas Dougherty successfully treated preclinical models of cancer using photodynamic therapy (PDT) techniques for the first time.
+In 1975, Thomas Dougherty successfully treated preclinical models of cancer using photodynamic therapy (PDT) techniques for the first time.
 In 1978, he conducted the first PDT clinical trial.
 Today, PDT is an FDA-approved method for treating specific kinds of cancer, and is used around the world.

 Discovery of PSA

-Research resulting in the discovery of the prostate-specific antigen (PSA) was led by Dr. T. Ming Chu in the 1970s.
+Research resulting in the discovery of the prostate-specific antigen (PSA) was led by T. Ming Chu in the 1970s.
 His team subsequently developed a way to detect the PSA protein in blood as a simple diagnostic test.
 Since its FDA approvals in 1986 and 1994, an estimated one billion PSA tests have been given.